skalozubovmaxim-jpg/infinite-coins-and-fast-mario/README.md

 # infinite-coins-and-fast-mario
-A mod for sm64coopdx that adds coins and spee
+A mod for sm64coopdx that adds coins and speed